What is Melosity?

 At the top right of the profile page, beside the hamburger menu, there is a message icon.
 When you click this, a drop-down menu with a list of your messages will appear.
 Click on any message to see the full message.
 If you have unread messages, the icon will display green with a number of unread messages.
 You cannot access your messages if you have not filled in your profile (profile picture, tags, and bio).

-On top of your profile page, on the right-hand side of the search bar, there is a 'News Feed' button.
-If you click this, it will take you to the News Feed.
+On top of your profile page, on the right-hand side of the search bar, there is a 'Community' button.
+If you click this, it will take you to the Community page.

 How to get to the Studio?